burlachenkok/exploring-python3/python3-note.md

 ## Subtleties with Accessing Value of Variables

 Python has named references to objects.
 It has no variables available to the programmer for reference by value (at least at the level of Language).
 Functions return and accept arguments by reference in the terminology of C++, C#, and Java.
-Consequently, you do not have access to raw access to underlying value directly.
+Consequently, you do not have raw access to underlying value directly.
+It is suboptimal, however this a price that you will pay if you have selected such language.

 Moreover, there is a very strange thing with the default argument which has been in Python since the early `2.*` version.
 For the default argument - the default value is passed by reference and *calculated once*.
 This (unfortunately) creates an implicit global default value object.
 For C++ this is not observed, because arguments are passed by value, and the default value is just shorthand to not write arguments in some circumstances.

 ## Context in Python as Scope in C++

-The context in Python is a concept similar to C++'s scope.
+The context in Python is a concept similar to C++'s "scope".
 However, in Python, you can not create scopes inside the function.
-For example if inside the function you have a nested loop, then its level of nested loop **does not** introduce a new scope.
+For example if inside the function you have a nested loop, then subnested loops **does not** introduce a new scope.

 In fact, in Python, there are only 4 contexts (which are in C++ terminology called scopes):